Large scale asymptotics of velocity-jump processes and non-local Hamilton-Jacobi equations: Introduction

-\paragraph{Large deviations.} Our work can be viewed as a preliminary contribution to the theory of large deviations for simple velocity jump processes.
-We follow the lines of Evans and Ishii \cite{Evans-Ishii} (see also \cite{Evans-Souganidis, Barles-Souganidis}), in which PDE techniques were successfully applied to reformulate the ideas of Fleming \cite{Fleming-1978} in the context of viscosity solutions.
-Fleming's work was devoted to applying the logarithmic transformation, and ideas from stochastic control, to the Freidlin-Wentzell theory for stochastic differential equations with a small noise.
+Our work can be viewed as a prefiguration of a large deviation result for the underlying velocity jump process beneath \eqref{eq:main}.
+We follow the methodology of Fleming's logarithmic transformation \cite{fleming_exit_1977}, Evans and Ishii \cite{evans_pde_1985}, Evans and Souganidis,\cite{evans_pde_1989} and Barles, Evans and Souganidis \cite{barles_wavefront_1990}, in which PDE techniques were successfully applied to derive large deviations results in the context of viscosity solutions of Hamilton-Jacobi equations.
+We also refer the reader to the monograph by Feng and Kurtz for a comprehensive presentation of this approach in the context of stochastic processes \cite[Chapter 6]{feng_large_2006}.